Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/Set-SCCustomResource.md

 ### -FamilyName
 Specifies a family name for a physical resource in the VMM library.
-This value is used in conjunction with Release, Namespace, and Type to establish equivalency among library resources.
+This value is used in conjunction with *Release*, *Namespace*, and *Type* to establish equivalency among library resources.

 ```yaml
 Type: String